DRCL-USC/Hector_Simulation/Readme.md

-# Hector Open-source Simulation Software in MATLAB/Simulink
+# Hector Open-source Simulation Software in ROS

 ## HECTOR: Humanoid for Enhanced ConTrol and Open-source Research